Demeter-Norbert/node-app-manager/README.md

 ## Overview

-**Node.js App Manager** is a self-hosted platform for running and observing Node.js applications inside isolated Docker containers.
+**Node.js App Manager** is a lightweight, self-hosted platform for running and observing Node.js applications inside isolated Docker containers.
 Built as a final-year licence thesis project, it demonstrates a production-grade approach to container orchestration at a small scale — combining a Python-based REST and WebSocket backend with a reactive TypeScript frontend.

 This project delivers a focused, purpose-built dashboard: deploy a Node.js app in seconds, watch its CPU and memory in real time, tail its logs in a terminal-style viewer, and get an instant push notification on your phone the moment it crashes.